Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Appendix

-When learning macro-actions for 15-puzzle, we set the macro-learning budget $B_M = \num{1000000}$ simulator queries, the number of macros $N_M = 1600$, and the number of repetitions $R_M = 16$.
-This resulted in $100$ generated macros per repetition, and a per-repetition simulator budget of $\num{62500}$ state transitions.
-We compared these macro-actions against 1600 ``random'' macro-actions of the same lengths, which were generated (for each random seed) by selecting actions uniformly at random from the valid actions at each state.
-After learning focused macro-actions, we solve the 15-puzzle using greedy best-first search with the goal-count heuristic and a simulation budget of $B_S = \num{500000}$ state transitions.
+We set the macro-learning budget $B_M = \num{32000}$ simulator queries, the number of macros $N_M = 192$, and the number of repetitions $R_M = 16$.
+The budget was chosen to approximately match the number of steps required to solve one problem instance with primitive actions.
+This resulted in $12$ generated macros per repetition, and a per-repetition simulator budget of $\num{2000}$ state transitions.
+We compared these macro-actions against $192$ ``random'' macro-actions of the same lengths, which were generated (for each random seed) by selecting actions uniformly at random from the valid actions at each state.

+We then solved the 15-puzzle using greedy best-first search with the goal-count heuristic and a simulation budget of $B_S = \num{500000}$ state transitions.
 We generate 100 unique starting states by scrambling the 15-puzzle with uniform random actions for either $225$ or $226$ steps, with equal probability (to ensure that we see all possible blank space locations).
-The resulting puzzles can be found in \textsl{domains/npuzzle/problems/} and \textsl{domains/npuzzle/alternate\_goals/} in the code repository.
+The resulting puzzles can be found in the code repository.

+\begin{note} \textbf{On Finding States Where Macro Preconditions Do Not Apply} \emph{As mentioned in Section \ref{sec:macro-learning}, the macro-learning procedure includes an option to repeat the search $R_M$ times from new starting states where the previously-discovered macros are not applicable.
+In general, finding such a state can be as hard as planning, although it might be easier if there is no requirement for generating a plan, e.g. by resetting the simulator to generate a new starting state.
+Some environment implementations do not allow resetting to arbitrary states, and, in those cases, a plan must be generated.
+15-puzzle is the only domain where we use $R_M > 1$, and for this domain, we found that either state generation strategy was effective.
+For domains where the simulator cannot be reset, and where a random walk is insufficient, it is possible to make the search more informed, such as by incorporating state novelty into the heuristic.} \end{note}

-\subsubsection{Rubik's Cube}
+\subsection{Rubik's Cube}

 The Rubik's cube is a $3\times3\times3$ cube with colored stickers on each outward-facing square (see Figure \ref{fig:cube}).
 The puzzle begins in a scrambled configuration, and the objective is to rotate the faces of the cube until all stickers on each face are the same color.
 There are approximately $4.3\times10^{19}$ states, and the worst-case shortest solution requires 26 actions \cite{rokicki2014gods}.
 Our simulator fixes a canonical orientation of the cube, and uses a 48-state-variable representation (for the positions of each colored square, excluding the stationary center squares).
 The problem has 12 primitive actions (i.e. rotating each of the 6 faces by a quarter-turn in either direction), and these actions are highly non-focused: each modifies 20 of the 48 state variables.